ckb-js/lumos/packages/ckb-indexer/README.md

 }
 ```

-To return block_hash in the result, add the following query options:
+To return blockHash in the result, add the following query options:

 ```jsx
 const otherQueryOptions: OtherQueryOptions = {